 As a fashion photographer, shooting an editorial is a stepping stone in the development of your portfolio and recognition with the fashion world.
 Editorial work allows you to showcase your creative ideas, understand the importance of using your images to tell a story and helps you gain exposure in the photography community.
 When planning to shoot a spread for a magazine, here are the few components and steps you need to consider.

-How To Shoot a Fashion Editorial: Finding a Magazine that Matches Your Style
+Find a Magazine that Matches Your Style

 Too often I find that photographers have hopes and dreams of shooting for a particular magazine.
 While having a goal to work toward is great.
 You need to first examine your photography style and content.
 And, should be comparing it with the magazines that are currently available.
 For example:

 If you shoot only digital, you cannot pitch your images to a magazine that only publishes film work.